9661328/programming-1-portfolio/index.md

 #### Etch-A-Sketch Screensaver

-Description: A screensaver that takes the sketch made in Etch-a-Sketch along with a ball and places it in a random location on the screen every second, each time with a random color.
+A screensaver that takes the sketch made in Etch-a-Sketch along with a ball and places it in a random location on the screen every second, each time with a random color.
 Also displays the time.

 | Source code | Windows x32 | Windows x64 | macOS |
 |:-----------:|:-----------:|:-----------:|:-----:|